jraillard/parkndeploy/doc/step1_deploy_backend.md

 output planId string = plan.id // Export the App Service identifier
 ```

 Pay attention about the `name` property.
 Resources names should be ***strictly unique*** in Azure.
 As a best practice, every resource name should contain the [resource type abreviation](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations).
-Some are placing it as prefix, some as suffix and some in middle : there's no restriction on it, it's just better to be consistent on your different projects (in order to apply rules on resources creation / using inside an organization for instance).
+Some are placing it as prefix, some as suffix and some in middle : there's no restriction on it, it's just better to be consistent on your different projects (in order to apply rules on resources inside an organization for instance).

 So for each of our resources we'll follow the following rule : projectName-resourceType-**identifier**, where identifier could be your trigram for instance (as every people in the course should have a unique resource name).